Nocturna1Developer/Unity3D_AvoidanceVR_Game/README.md

 # Unity3D_AvoidanceVR_Game

-This is a virtual reality game that was uploaded on the google play store supporting VR headsets like google cardboard and google daydream.
-In this game, the player will have to navigate their way through obstacles across three atmospheric low poly environments to make it to the end.
+This is a simple virtual reality game that was created for fun.
+This game supports VR headsets such as google cardboard and google daydream.
+The game is set in a vibrant low-poly environment and the goal of it is for the player jump over obstacles and get the highest score possible in an infinitely generating terrain.